 When finished adding height to your project, it is time to cast off.
 Fasten off the “return pass” yarn now so that you only have the “forward yarn” remaining.
 (Or simply remove the loop from the hook and mark it with a stitch marker to weave in later).

 Looking at the outside, or “right side” of the project, slip stitch in each stitch of the final round until you reach the beginning again.

 (During this process you will never have more than one loop on your hook at one time.)
-This is essentially how traditional Tunisian projects are finished as well.
+This is how traditional Tunisian projects are finished as well.